 Things to keep in mind when using a charcoal grill

 Some things you should note about grilling on a charcoal grill is that the type of charcoal you use and how you prepare it matters.
 You can’t just go out and get any old charcoal for your grill, if you want a consistent flavor.
-If you want a stronger smokey flavor, you might consider adding wood chips to your coals.
+If you want a stronger smokey flavor, you might consider adding wood chunks to your coals.

 When you are preparing your charcoal and heating it, you need to consider how you are heating it.
 Using a chemical like lighter-fluid could possibly result in a chemical smell and taste seeping into your food as it cooks.
 Many don’t consider that the first time they grill.